karammulc/Karas-Jams-Case-Study/README.md

 Objectives:
 - Explore the patterns within my relationship to music
-- Play with new tool
+- Play with new tools
 - Offer the opportunity for you to get to know me better

 Lets go!